hdbhdb/hdbhdb.github.io/projects/transcription.md

 <br>

 This project resulted in a multi-purpose columns-style transcription template that can be deployed in any type of research that is interested in the aspects of interactions which are rendered invisible in other sorts of transcripts.
+Serial transcripts clearly show the content of speech when there are multiple speakers, but parallel transcripts appear to do better in revealing the dynamics between multiple speakers.

-I am currently refining a more modular, open-source version of the template via ShareLaTeX.
+I am currently refining a more modular version of the template via ShareLaTeX that can convert serial transcripts to columnar transcripts.

 [Back to projects](../)